aniejo/aniejo/README.md

 - 👋 Hi, I’m @aniejo
-- 👀 I’m interested in learning all things new
+- 👀 Binary Crayon.
+I’m interested in learning all things new
 - 📫 reach me @ here

 <!---